smorad/um_cisc_7026/lecture_09_autoencoders.typ

 Exam 2 grades released #pause
 - Mean score: 78.3% #pause
   - 10% higher than exam 1! #pause

+Extra credit #pause
-- Extra credit added to exam score #pause
+  - Students with less than 100% have credit added to Exam 2 score #pause
   - Students with over 100% have "Exam 2 Extra Credit" #pause
     - Moodle does not allow more than 100%

 ==
 Some students got 100% or more on both exams! #pause

 Great job!
-For you, there is no need to take exam 3 #pause
+There is no need for you to take exam 3 #pause
 - Agustin Yan
 - Chen Zhonghong
 - Cui Shuhang